Skip to Main Content

 Acknowledging the use of generative AI in academic work

-The use of GenAI must be acknowledged in an ‘Appendix’ or 'Methods' section of any piece of academic work where it has been used as a functional tool to assist in the process of creating academic work.
+The use of GenAI must be acknowledged in any piece of academic work where it has been used as a functional tool to assist in the process of creating the academic work, such as drafting ideas and planning or structuring written materials.

 Minimum requirement to include in acknowledgement: